nikans/MonarchRouter/README.md

 }
 ```

 If for your convenience you've decided to define a custom `RoutingRequestType` enum, you'll need a resolver function.
-Since here we're mapping our requests to a String, we'll use it's built-in resolver.
+Since here we're mapping our requests to a `String`, we'll use it's built-in resolver.

 ```swift
 func resolve(for route: RouteType) -> RoutingResolvedRequestType {